tudelft-cs4200/2021/project/ms1/lab1.md

 ### MiniJava Syntax Definition

 To write your own test cases, you need to understand MiniJava's syntax.
 You can find the definitive MiniJava syntax definition in the [*MiniJava Language Reference Manual*](http://www.cambridge.org/resources/052182060X/).
+The grammar definition page of that old website is incomplete, [here is the complete grammar overview](http://www.cs.tufts.edu/~sguyer/classes/comp181-2006/minijava.html).
 The manual says nothing about reserved words.
 But it states that the meaning of a MiniJava program is given by the meaning as a Java program.
 Therefore, you should treat all reserved words in Java as reserved in MiniJava as well and provide test cases which address this issue.